mononobi/configs/linux/install/themes/login-background/readme.md

 3. background with gradient horizontal ( requires two valid hex color inputs)
 4. background with gradient vertical ( requires two valid hex color inputs)

 tip: be ready with valid hex color code in place of below example like #aAbBcC or #dDeEfF.
-Change them to your preffered hex color codes. you may choose colors from https://www.color-hex.com/
+Change them to your preferred hex color codes. you may choose colors from https://www.color-hex.com/

 Example Commands: